riceissa/issarice.com/wiki/revisiting-the-great-decline-in-wikipedia-pageviews.md

 end of June 2015 (after which the Wikimedia Pageview API was launched), the only thing we can do is to try to process the raw dumps, which we did not do as it would have given a little more clarity but not all that much more.
+The per-page pageviews data from before September 23, 2014 are not available because [raw server access logs are deleted after about two weeks][delete_log].
 We are therefore working with rather limited data.
 Nevertheless we still think it's worth looking at the mobile pageviews data that we *do* have for specific pages because: